wavefrontHQ/docs/pages/doc/large_screen_display.md

 {code}
 ###
 ```
+   This example uses 80 as the listener port, so you have to make sure that port is open.

 3. Restart the NGNIX service.
 4. Type the URL that includes the address of the VM into the browser that's connected to the large-screen displays.